shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 ---

-If you're generally curious about how the world works, and have an interest in understanding details of how things around you work, you should definitely give research a shot.
-If you're an undergraduate at a school with a vibrant research community, it is that much easier to give it a go, and to see if you enjoy it.

-From experience, if you're interested in your coursework, and have a curious mind, and if you end up *disliking* research - then it is most likely the case of poor mentorship.
-Your mentor did not show you the ropes well, and did not give you the time you deserved.
-Please do not be discouraged by it.
-Give it a shot anyway!
-It can be a lot of fun.

-(Note - there's a reverse ask here as well.
-If they do give you that time, what can you do to ensure they feel their time is well spent on you.
-Read [Jason Eisner's article below](#doingresearch) to learn more about this.)

-In general, this webpage is directed at those who entered their undergrad degrees with a bleeding idealism to do great science and engineering.
+This webpage is directed at those who entered their undergrad degrees with a bleeding idealism to do great science and engineering.
 Unfortunately, many with that ideaslism lose steam by the time they graduate, and instead pick a "stable" job where they may not necessarily get to do the science they once dreamt of doing.
 There's nothing wrong really in exploring other verticals after your undergrad -- in fact, it's a _very_ positive sign that you want to explore something that you really enjoy.
 But from my experience, I see a vast majority whose hearts are still in science, but who may just not figure out the concrete steps needed to experience high quality science and research.